 Over its consecutive editions, the Festival was able to display different vibrant styles of Islamic Art through a selection of art projects illustrating the authenticity of Islamic Art and its ability to keep up with current artistic changes.

 The Festival is one of the most renowned Islamic Art events in the region, and its events include local and international exhibitions, intellectual programmes, and interactive activities.

-Theme of the upcoming edition of Islamic Arts Festival (Prospect)
+The theme of the upcoming edition of the Islamic Arts Festival (Gradate)